 A UKGC licence protects players and the industry

-As an online gambler in the UK, it is essential to only play at online casinos that are regulated and licenced by the UK Gambling Commission, this not only protects you, but it also protects the industry and ensures that only licenced gambling sites are able to operate in the UK.
+As an online gambler in the UK, it is essential to only play at online casinos that are regulated and licensed by the UK Gambling Commission.
+This not only protects you, but it also protects the industry and ensures that only licensed gambling sites are able to operate in the UK.